-D) Professional Skills and abilities and Employability Skills and abilities: Students will be able to...
+D) Professional Skills and abilities and Employability Skills and abilities:

 - D1 Demonstrate an ability to be critical in the choice of research materials and in the methods used to convey key information to a variety of audiences. - D2 Demonstrate achievement of transferable graduate skills in communication, interpersonal relationships and written argument.